 The above jam formula calls for much less sugar than you typically see in recipes.

 And for good reason.
-Americans especially consume way too much added sugar, and that's exactly what most commercial jam is made of.
 Check the ingredient list next time you reach for one on the grocery store shelf.
 Sugar will most likely be listed first (and food labeling regulations require ingredients to be listed by weight, most to least).
 Even more of a reason, reducing the sugar content allows the flavor of the raspberries to shine through.

 Notes on Pectin